vinaykuruva/vinaykuruva/README.md

 - 👋 Hi, I’m @vinaykuruva
-- 👀 I’m interested in python
+- 👀 I’m interested in Coding.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python,CSS,HTML,C,C++,JS,Java.
-- 💞️ I’m looking to collaborate on python...
-- 📫 How to reach me none...

 <!---
 vinaykuruva/vinaykuruva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.